Rashid-Ahmed/Sentiment_Analysis/README.md

 ## Dataset

-The dataset used to train the models is amazon multireviews dataset (Approximately 1 million reviews of mixed type of produts)
+The dataset used to train the models is amazon multireviews dataset (Approximately 1 million reviews of mixed type of products)